brunofin/cohesion/README.md

 ## 🪲 Known Issues
 - Can't login with OAuth yet, authentication need to be done by temporary Notion login code.
+- Links to Notion opened from external apps are not redirected to Notion Desktop yet.

 ## 💾 Installation
 ### 🖱️✔️ Recommended: Flathub